vim-scripts/undotree.vim/README.md

     * The current position is marked as **>seq<**.
     * The next change that will be restored by `:redo` or `<ctrl-r>` is marked as **{seq}**, it's the same as *curhead* returned by *undotree()*
     * The **[seq]** marks the last change and where further changes will be added, it's the same as *newhead* returned by *undotree()*
-    * Saved changes are marked as **s** and the current change is **S**
+    * Saved changes are marked as **s** and the capitalized **S** indicates the last saved change.
  1. Live updated diff panel.
- 1. Highlight changed text.
+ 1. Highlight for changed text.
- 1. Revert to a specific change by mouse click or enter key.
+ 1. Revert to a specific change by a single mouse click or key stroke.
- 1. Hotkey support.
+ 1. Customizable hotkeys.
  1. Display changes in diff panel.

 ### [Download](https://github.com/mbbill/undotree/tags)

 ### Install
- 1. Unpack all scripts into *plugin* directory and that's all.
+ 1. Unpack all scripts into *.vim* directory and that's all.
 This script is written purely in Vim script with no additional dependency.
+ 1. It's highly recommend using **pathogen** or **Vundle** to manage your plug-ins.

 ### Usage
  1. Use `:UndotreeToggle` to toggle the undo-tree panel.
 You may want to map this command to whatever hotkey by adding the following line to your vimrc, take F5 for example.

-    nnoremap    <F5>    :UndotreeToggle<cr>
+    nnoremap    &lt;F5&gt;    :UndotreeToggle&lt;cr&gt;

  1. Then you can try to do some modification, and the undo tree will automatically updated afterwards.
  1. There are a bunch of hotkeys provided by vim to switch between the changes in history, like `u`, `<ctrl-r>`, `g+`, `g-` as well as the `:earlier` and `:later` commands.
  1. You may also switch to undotree panel and use the hotkeys to switch between history versions.
 Press `?` in undotree window for quick help of hotkeys.
- 1. You can monitor the changed text in diff panel which is automatically updated with undotree panel.
+ 1. You can monitor the changed text in diff panel which is automatically updated when undo/redo happens.
  1. Persistent undo
     * It is highly recommend to enable the persistent undo.
 If you don't like your working directory be messed up with the undo file everywhere.